-The most critical issue facing Christianity and one that I agree with is its enchant for dreariness.
-Dangerous is a story of a good old Nebraskan man’s quest to spread the word of the Lord in the world’s most dangerous places and in doing so changing this ever-present philosophy that religion is boring.
+The most critical issues facing Christianity and one that I agree with is its perceived expectation for participation and its penchant for dullness.
+Dangerous is a story of a good old Nebraskan man’s quest to spread the word of the Lord in the world’s most dangerous places and in doing so changing this ever-present belief that religion is boring.
 His dream as a youth pastor became a reality when he decided it was time to put himself in the mouth of madness and become an “unusual soldier of God.”
 Caleb does this by doing ministry on Earth’s “13th Floor”.
 Between witches, Congolese rebels, gay bars, cannibals, strip clubs; there are no doors to the 13th Floor, in order to experience it you must go to them because they sure as hell won’t come to you.
 These environments are all over the world and foster the feeling that anybody in their right mind would not want to step foot in because of direct fear and complete denial of their existence.
-To sum it up The 13th Floor is dark, dangerous, and despised.
+To sum it up The 13th Floor is dark, dangerous, and despised by many.
 Dark in that the Gospel is nowhere close to becoming a functional reality of a region, much like the Motilone tribe living in the Amazon Basin.
 Dangerous signifies the places where physical threat against humanity is prevalent, like the Pavon prison in Guatemala where as the old saying goes; but is often utilized in jest, “the inmates truly run the asylum.”
 Despised represents the people that are unwanted, unloved, uncared for, and forgotten by everybody.
 The Gypsies commonly referred to as “Romani” are generally misunderstood due to misconceptions that are prevalent in Eastern Europe.
 For the rest of us these are generally non-negotiable elements when discussing potential destination spots, but for Caleb and his work this is an ideal opportunity for a breakthrough.
-These are merely roadblocks to serving the Lord the best, and only way he knows how, without fear and acceptance of death.
+These factors are merely roadblocks to serving the Lord the best, and only way he knows how, without fear and acceptance of death.

 “But he knew that death was not to be feared – it was just a change of atmosphere,